 - Varicella: History of prior varicella or varicella-zoster antibody as determined by a certified laboratory must be provided.

 - Hepatitis B Vaccine: Proof of receipt of Hepatitis B vaccine series must be provided.The student must have had the first injection in the series before the first day of class.

-- Influenza: Influenza vaccine is STRONGLY RECOMMENDED annually.
+- Influenza: Influenza vaccine is REQUIRED annually.